fbpx

 By weight, over 97% of the grains utilized by FW are produced near Amarillo, Texas.
 After production, FW demonstrates its commitment to participating in the circular economy by donating spent grains to local farmers to minimize waste and ensure reuse.
 Farmers utilize the spent grains as animal feed.

 As with traditional American Bourbon, FW ages bourbon and rye in new white oak barrels for years at a time, giving its whiskeys distinctive and rich flavors.
 FW selected Kelvin Cooperage white oak barrels as Kelvin Cooperage ensures 100% of every white oak log purchased gets processed and utilized, with oak scraps being utilized in the toasting process as this can yield different oak profiles, and has created a used barrel program for reselling once-filled barrels and minimizing waste.
-Kelvin Cooperage is a member of the White Oak Initiative which has contributed to white oak being the second fastest-growing hardwood resource, including an annual growth rate exceeding harvest by 70%.
+Kelvin Cooperage is a member of the White Oak Initiative, which has contributed to white oak being the second fastest-growing hardwood resource, with an annual growth rate exceeding harvest by 70%.

 Fierce Whiskers Launches World’s First Carbon-Negative Bourbon